 With this trend of natural minimalism taking over, it’s hardly surprising to hear that the Japanese aesthetic will be making a comeback.
 This trend has always been around, but we can expect to see more of it this year.
 A sense of elegance combined with simplicity and purity is at the core of this style.
 The idea of finding beauty in Imperfection, known as Wabi-Sabi, is also central to this.

-Beyond the use of bonsai trees and bamboo, expect to see more unique designs from the Japanese homeland.
-For instance, the wood-charring technique, known as Shou Sugi Ban, is becoming a popular texture for furnishings.
+Beyond bonsai trees and bamboo, expect to see more unique designs from the Japanese homeland.
+For instance, the wood-charring technique, Shou Sugi Ban, is becoming a popular texture for furnishings.
 This fits perfectly with the desire for eco-friendly materials.
 Expect to see more designers looking to Japan for home décor inspiration this year.

 The idea of home-as-sanctuary will grow this year as more people look for ways to design their homes in ways that reflect their tastes and passions.
 Millennial homeowners are increasingly saying no to cookie-cutter home designs that you can pick out of a catalog.
 Instead, they want an “uber-unique” décor that sets them apart as individuals.
 But don’t think this is just about having a one-of-a-kind sofa or a uniquely handcrafted glass bowl.
 This is about authenticity and creating a décor that tells their story.
 Expect to see more individual home designs with hand-crafted materials in furnishings and architecture.